Mycoplasma genitalium: Genome

+Gene and protein function annotation

+In the original genome sequence, 374 of the 470 predicted proteins had at least a "putative" function assigned.
+96 genes had no matches to any known proteins in other organisms.
+In 2025, 30 years after the genome was published, 26 proteins are still annotated (in Uniprot) as "probable" (e.g. rbgA/MG442 is probably the ribosome biogenesis GTPase A) and 28 proteins are annotated as "putative" (e.g. MG125 is a Putative phosphatase [EC 3.1.3.-]).
+146 proteins remain annotated as "uncharacterized", with about a dozen having some predicted function.
+The function of more than 100 proteins thus appears to remain largely mysterious.

+In 2006, the team at the J. Craig Venter Institute reported that only 382 genes are essential for biological functions.
+The small genome of M. genitalium made it the organism of choice in The Minimal Genome Project, a study to find the smallest set of genetic material necessary to sustain life.

+Variation across genomes

+There is limited divergence among clinical strains of M. genitalium.
+All strains retain the small genome size.

 Diagnosis

 Recent research shows that prevalence of Mgen is currently higher than other commonly occurring sexually transmitted infections (STIs).
 Mgen is a fastidious organism with prolonged growth durations.
 This makes detection of the pathogen in clinical specimens and subsequent isolation extremely difficult.
-Lacking a cell wall, mycoplasma remains unaffected by commonly used antibiotics.
+Lacking a cell wall, Mycoplasma remains unaffected by commonly used antibiotics.
 The absence of specific serological assays leaves nucleic acid amplification tests (NAAT) as the only viable option for detection of Mgen DNA or RNA.
 However, samples with positive NAAT for the pathogen should be tested for macrolide resistance mutations, which are strongly correlated to azithromycin treatment failures, owing to rapid rates of mutation of the pathogen.
 Mutations in the 23S rRNA gene of Mgen have been linked with clinical treatment failure and high level in vitro macrolide resistance.
 Macrolide resistance mediating mutations have been observed in 20-50% of cases in the UK, Denmark, Sweden, Australia, and Japan.
 Resistance is also developing towards the second-line antimicrobials like fluoroquinolone.

 According to the European guidelines, the indication for commencement of diagnosis for Mgen infection are: